-The Institute of Child Health (GR), the University of Nicosia (CY), the Kazimieras Simonavičius University (LT) and Defence for Children International-Italia (IT) implement the project entitled “Alliance for Children on the move: Standard Operating Procedures for Guardians” REC-CHILD-AG-2016/764244-ASOP4G, which is co-funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020).
-ASOP4G project started on 8.01.2018 and is anticipated to end on 7.01.2020.
+The Institute of Child Health (GR) (coordinator), the University of Nicosia (CY), the Kazimieras Simonavičius University (LT) and Defence for Children International-Italia (IT) have successfully implemented the project entitled “Alliance for children on the Move: Standard Operating Procedures for Guardians” [REC-CHILD-AG-2016/764244-ASOP4G, which was co-funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020).
+The project took place from 8.01.2018 until 7.01.2020.

 The content of the website represents the views of the authors only and is their sole responsibility.
 The European Commission does not accept any responsibility for use that may be made of the information it contains.